The Orange County Teachers of the Year (TOTY) program provides recognition for outstanding teachers in Orange County.

 The five Orange County finalists who teach pre-kindergarten through grade 12 are eligible to compete in the California Teachers of the Year program.
 This prestigious statewide competition involves county offices of education nominating winners from their regional Teachers of the Year competitions.
 A state selection committee then reviews candidates' applications and conducts site visits for up to twenty applicants to evaluate the teachers' rapport with students, classroom environment, presentation skills, and teaching methods, among other criteria.
 A select group of up to ten teachers are interviewed by California Department of Education representatives.
 The State Superintendent then names five teachers as California Teachers of the Year.

-Congratulations to Gregory Paul Gardiner, a science teacher from Edison High School in the Huntington Beach Union High School District, who was named by the state Department of Education, as one of five 2018 California Teachers of the Year.
+Congratulations to Andrea Calvo, a music teacher from Ladera Vista Junior High School in the Fullerton Elementary School District and Jodi Young, an English teacher from Huntington Beach High School in the Huntington Beach Union High School District, who were named by the California Department of Education as 2019 California Teachers of the Year Finalists.

 For program information, please contact Kristin Rigby at (714) 966-4435 or